arank/marauders-map/README.md

 location when sending messages from the increasingly popular mobile app.

 ## What does this do?
 This code scrapes every Facebook message sent by your friends or you with a location attached and then plots those locations cronologically on a map which can be viewed at https://www.facebook.com/messages/

+This is not meant to be used as a tool to creep on your friends, rather a demonstration of the scary amount of information you can gather on someone just by aggregating the data they provide through messanger.
+Hence I made no attempts to facilitate the data generation process, and I ensured that all gathered data disappears on page reload.

 You can review the source code here to see how it works.
 Most of the action happens in src/bg which has the background javascript file for the extension and src/fb which has the content script which runs on the facebook messages page.
 You can see that none of the data scraped by this extension ever leaves your local browser.

 ## How do I install this?
 To run this extension in your browser from source simply download it as a zip file and unzip it somewhere on your computer.